 Create Space for the Wires

 Notch out a bit of the drywall on the area where you plan to mount speakers.
-Make the holes as small as you can so that they are completely hidden once the speakers are mounted.
-Use a drill to drill the holes through the wall so that you can pull the wires from speakers through these holes and therefore won’t be able to see any wires.
+Make the holes as small as possible so that they are completely hidden once the speakers are mounted.
+Use a drill to drill the holes through the wall so that you can pull the wires from speakers through these holes and, therefore, won't be able to see any cables.

-If you’re using speaker wall mounts, you need to mark all of the areas where you will be drilling holes for brackets and once you have that, you can start drilling.
-Make sure that the radius of the hole is the exact size you need and make sure to clean the hole out after drilling.
+If you're using speaker wall mounts, you need to mark all of the areas where you will be drilling holes for brackets, and once you have that, you can start drilling.
+Ensure that the hole's radius is the exact size you need, and clean the hole out after drilling.

-Next, insert the anchors you have chosen for the job and when flushing them all the way into the holes, pop them open so that they can fill in the inside of the hole and mount properly.
+Next, insert the anchors you have chosen for the job and when flushing them into the holes, pop them open so they can fill in the inside of the hole and mount properly.

 Mount Your Speakers

-If you’re in need of safe and secure speaker wall mounts, browse our selection today!
+If you need safe and secure speaker wall mounts, browse our selection today!